mvolkmann/blog/src/smalltalk/41-morphic.md

 layout: topic-layout.njk
 ---

-Morphic is a GUI framework that is included into popular Smalltalk images such as Squeak, Pharo, and Cuis.
+Morphic is a GUI framework that is included in popular Smalltalk images such as Squeak, Pharo, and Cuis.
-It defines user interfaces with "morphs" which are objects that know how to display themselves in the Smalltalk environment.
+It defines user interfaces with "morphs" which are objects that know how to render themselves in the Smalltalk environment.
 They are what other graphical systems refer to as widgets or components.

 For a great introduction to Morphic, see